Craig Raine

 Craig Anthony Raine, FRSL (born 3 December 1944) is an English contemporary poet.
-Along with Christopher Reid, he is a notable pioneer of Martian poetry, a movement that expresses alienation with the world, society and objects.
+Along with Christopher Reid, he is a pioneer of Martian poetry, a movement that expresses alienation with the world, society and objects.
 He was a fellow of New College, Oxford, from 1991 to 2010 and is now emeritus professor.
-He has been the editor of Areté since 1999.
-In 2020 the magazine closed after 60 issues.
+He was the editor of Areté from 1999 to 2020.

 Early life

 Raine was born in Bishop Auckland, County Durham, the son of Norman Edward and Olive Marie Raine.
 His father was the North of England amateur boxing champion in 1937.
 He then worked as a bomb armourer for the RAF, until forced to retire due to epilepsy caused by a skull fracture.
 After the RAF his father worked as a pub landlord.
-He was raised in a prefab in Shildon, a town near Bishop Auckland.
+Craig Raine was raised in a prefab in Shildon, a town near Bishop Auckland.
 He won a scholarship to Barnard Castle School, where he lived as a boarder.
 Of his time there he has recalled that it seemed that everyone else's parents seemed to be: accountants or surgeons or something.
 I couldn't say my father was an ex-boxer who did faith healing, had epileptic fits and lived off a pension.
 So for a while I said he was a football manager.
 But by the end I was inviting my friends home and they thought he was just as terrific as I did.

 Raine has commented on his education: "At Barnard Castle I was taught by an absolutely remarkable English teacher, Arnold Snodgrass, a friend of W. H. Auden at Oxford [and later Robert Graves].
 There was no question that he altered my mindset on things and made me very critical."
 At school he wrote "'pimply Dylan Thomas' poems, some of which he sent to Philip Toynbee, then lead reviewer at The Observer".

 Raine received his university education at Exeter College, University of Oxford, where he received a BA in English and later received his B.Phil.